Nathan-Catapang/cs50x-learning-log/README.md

 ### Day 43, (Sept 3, 2026)
 - Started working on the protyping
-- Defined the tech stack i will use for the f
+- Defined the tech stack i will use for the final project.

+### Day 44, (Sept 4, 2026)
+- Started on the day 2 of this.